 - Energy consumption: extremely low.
 For example, a Lenmar WC357 battery (1.55v, 180mAh), if used only for BLE transactions, would last 15 years.

-To implement the device interaction, BLE uses the peripheral – central model.
-The central is a device that scans for other available BLE devices and looks for potential connections.
-The peripheral is the device that is on the other end of those connections: its job is to generate and send data packages to the central.
+To implement the device interaction, BLE uses the peripheral–central model.
+The center is a device that scans for other available BLE devices and looks for potential connections.
+The peripheral is the device that is on the other end of those connections, its job is to generate and send data packages to the central.

 So, on to the glaring issue:

 As of right now, Android 4.3 and 4.4 (KitKat) devices do NOT support the peripheral mode.

 Here is the link to the open issue in the Android Issue Tracker.
 For an example of someone trying to find a workaround by using a third party module (Samsung BLE SDK), click here.
 And here is what StackOverflow has to say on the issue.

 Previously, Google had not included the support for peripheral mode in the 4.3 version.
 There were hopes of the support being added in 4.4 (KitKat), but alas.
 Here is what the source says: An Android app still can assume the central role according to the documentation.
 In building such an application, the developer needs to cover the following:

 - Declaring the app’s permissions, setting up BLE

 - Searching for BLE devices